 - Member of The American Society of Legal Advocates, which selects less than 1.5% of lawyers nationwide for membership

-- Sybil is a volunteer for CASA (court appointed special advocate for children).
-As a CASA volunteer, Sybil was appointed by a judge to advocate for the best interests of abused and neglected children in court and other settings.
+- Sybil volunteers as a CASA (court appointed special advocate for children), advocating for the best interests of abused or neglected children who have been removed from their homes.

 - Sybil is a member of the Cathedral Church of the Advent, which she attends with her husband and their five children.